How to Embroider Fleece

 Internally, Sticky +™ is easily removed from as much of the design as desired!

-Topside, as already witnessed, Solvy™ easily tears away from the outside edges and is also easily removed from smaller areas simply by sliding a pair of tweezers between the layer of fabric and topper and gently lifting up.
+On the fabric right side, as already witnessed, Solvy™ easily tears away from the outside edges and is also easily removed from smaller areas simply by sliding a pair of tweezers between the layer of fabric and topper and gently lifting up.